rdrglpzcnt/node-chat/README.md

 # node-chat

+## Description
-Simple chat with login and registration.
+sUPER Simple chat made with Node.js.
+You can see who is typing.
+You have to regiter and login.

 ## Requirements
 Node.js 11.* or later